 By implementing these three simple actions, you'll find a more streamlined process and a reduced abandoned cart rate.

-Curbside pickup will only work if it flows in tandem with your current sales process.
-To ensure efficiency, you'll need to demarcate a specifically designated pickup area to handle curbside pickup and be sure to get city approval if necessary.
+Curbside pickup service will only work if it flows in tandem with your current sales process.
+To ensure efficiency, you'll need to demarcate a specifically designated pickup zone to handle curbside pickup and be sure to get city approval if necessary.
 Nothing will rain on your customer's pickup parade like a parking ticket, so be sure to check local regulations before rolling out this service.

-COVID-19 Tip: Concerns about health and safety remain top of mind for all customers, and that extends to curbside pickup just as much as in-person shopping.
+COVID-19 Tip: Concerns about health and safety remain top of mind for all customers, and that extends to curbside pick-up just as much as in-person shopping.
 Thoughtful planning will help you execute a safe and efficient pickup process: